simvue-io/docs/docs/tutorial/analysis.md

     print(f"Summary of {metric_name}: \n {client.get_metrics_summaries(metric_name)}")
 ```

 You can also directly plot different metrics.
 Firstly import `matplotlib.pyplot` to be able to display the plot (installing the module using `pip install matplotlib` if it is not installed already).
-You can then use the `.plot_metrics()` method to plot any matrics as a line graph.
-For example, if we wanted to plot `averages.mean` metric:
+You can then use the `.plot_metrics()` method to plot any metrics as a line graph.
+For example, if we wanted to plot the `averages.mean` metric:
 ``` py
 # Plot a line graph of the averages.mean metric
 mean_plot = client.plot_metrics([run_name,], ['averages.mean',], 'step')